ulampinoy/nero-garden/content/pages/index.md

     subtitle: 'For apartments and villas along the Costa del Sol, Spain'
     text: >
-      **Professional maintenance services such as garden irrigation, landscaping and yard work, swimming pool care, plumbing, carpentry and electrical service and more for any kind of property**
+      **Professional maintenance services such as garden irrigation, landscaping and yard work, swimming pool care, plumbing, carpentry, painting and electrical services and more for any kind of property**
     actions:
       - label: Contact us
         altText: ''